-ΔLikingFood i= β0+β1*TastinessFood i+β2*HealthinessFood i+β3*Pre Task LikingFood i.

-Examining the raw magnitude of these subject-level coefficients for a given condition permit us to make inferenes about how the determinants of food-liking change from baseline.
+Examining the raw magnitude of these subject-level coefficients for a given condition permit us to make inferences about how the determinants of food-liking change from baseline.
 For example, if after controlling for pre-task liking, healthiness predicts a change in liking, then the coefficient on Healthiness should be positive.
 Similarly, if after controlling for pre-task liking, the intercept is negative, this suggests a general decrease in liking for foods in a specific condition.
-Comparing the magnitudes of these regression coefficients across conditions allows us to determine whether different forms of regulation result in distinct changes in liking, beyond the moment of active regulatory focus.
+Comparing the magnitudes of these regression coefficients across conditions allows us to determine whether different forms of regulation result in distinct persistent changes in liking, beyond the moment of active regulatory focus.
 Coefficients for the subject-level terms also allow us to examine individual differences, and to link them to changes in neural activity during the regulation task.

 MRI data acquisition

 Functional imaging was conducted using a Siemens Prisma 3.0 T MRI scanner, with a gradient strength of 80 mT/m and slew rate of 200 T/m/s.
 Gradient echo T2*-weighted echoplanar images (EPI) were collected using a 32-channel head coil.
 To optimize functional sensitivity in the ventromedial prefrontal cortex (vmPFC), a key region of interest, we used a tilted acquisition in an oblique orientation of 30° to the anterior commissure–posterior commissure line.
 Each volume comprised 69 axial slices.
-A total of 1188 volumes were collected over nine sessions (132 volumes/session) during the experiment in a multi-slice interleaved manner to minimize crosstalk between slices.
-The first two volumes of each session were discarded to allow for scanner equilibration.
+A total of 1188 volumes were collected over nine scanning runs (132 volumes/run) during the experiment in a multi-slice interleaved manner to minimize crosstalk between slices.
+The first two volumes of each run were discarded to allow for scanner equilibration.
 The imaging parameters were as follows: echo time, 30 ms; field of view, 192 mm; in-plane resolution and slice thickness, 2 mm; repetition time, 2 s.
 Whole-brain high- resolution T1-weighted structural scans (1x1x1 mm) were acquired and coregistered with the participant’s mean EPI images.
 These images were averaged together to permit anatomical localization of the functional activations at the group level.

 MRI data preprocessing

-Preprocessing was performed using FMRIPREP software version 1.2.5 (Esteban et al., 2019).
-Each T1-weighted (T1w) volume was corrected for intensity non-uniformity using N4BiasFieldCorrection v2.1.0 (Tustison et al., 2010) and then skull-stripped using antsBrainExtraction.sh v2.1.0 (using the OASIS template).
+Preprocessing was performed using the default settings of FMRIPREP software version 1.2.5 (Esteban et al., 2019).
+In this preprocessing workflow each T1-weighted (T1w) volume was corrected for intensity non-uniformity using N4BiasFieldCorrection v2.1.0 (Tustison et al., 2010) and then skull-stripped using antsBrainExtraction.sh v2.1.0 (using the OASIS template).
 Brain surfaces were reconstructed using recon-all from FreeSurfer v6.0.1 (Dale, Fischl, & Sereno, 1999), and the brain mask estimated previously was refined with a custom variation of the method to reconcile ANTs-derived and FreeSurfer-derived segmentations of the cortical gray-matter of Mindboggle (Klein et al., 2017).
 Spatial normalization to the ICBM 152 Nonlinear Asymmetrical template version 2009c (Fonov et al., 2011) was performed through nonlinear registration with the antsRegistration tool of ANTs v2.1.0 (Avants, Epstein, Grossman, & Gee, 2008), using brain-extracted versions of both T1w volume and template.
 Brain tissue segmentation of cerebrospinal fluid (CSF), white-matter (WM) and gray-matter (GM) was performed on the brain-extracted T1-weighted image using fast (Zhang, Brady, & Smith, 2001).